1. Education

 1870

-• February 3, 1870: The 15th Amendment to the U.S. Constitution, which gave the right to vote to black males, became law when the required number of states ratified it.
+• February 3, 1870: The 15th Amendment to the U.S. Constitution, which gave the right to vote to Black men, became law when the required number of states ratified it.

 • June 9, 1870: Charles Dickens, British novelist, died at the age of 58.

-• July 15, 1870: Georgia became the last of the Confederate states to reenter the Union.
+• July 15, 1870: Georgia became the last of the Confederate states to return to the Union.

 • July 19, 1870: The Franco-Prussian War began.
 The war was provoked by Otto von Bismarck, the Prussian leader, as part of his plan to unite Germany.